angelsen/slipp/README.md

 **Build locally, slipp to production.**

-90% automation for self-hosted app deployments.
+Tooling for self-hosted deployment.
 Generate Ansible deployments from your codebase + ops tools (logs, status, exec) for debugging.

 ## Quick Start